 Absolutely!
-We’re big fans of assessing how your donors feel about your organization and their relationship to it, but your approach can make the difference between anecdotal responses and results that can be operationalized!
+We’re big fans of assessing how your donors feel about your organization and their relationship to it with surveys.
+However, your approach can make the difference between anecdotal responses and results that can be operationalized!

 Here are a few tips from our team on the topic of donor surveys: